CodeSnaps/docusaurus-guide/README.md

 ## Change Homepage to Use Images Instead

 Here's an example, you can replace the images inside the array.
+Edit the located at `/src/components/HomepageFeatures/index.js`.

 ```jsx
 import React from 'react';